dianamn/gallery-images/readme.txt

 == Changelog ==

+= 2.1.5 =
+* 1) Added an error message when autoloader works incorrect on older versions of php
+* 2) Optimized the lazy CSS and moved to correct folders

 = 2.1.4 =
 * We have optimized the front end of the Gallery by moving the lazy CSS from templates.
 This will help with SEO and page load.